istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 ### Native-sidecar administration

 Kubernetes native sidecars can opt in to private Unix-domain socket (UDS) administration.
+Use UDS to reduce the impact of server-side request forgery (SSRF) vulnerabilities that let an attacker make HTTP requests from your application to the proxy's administrative or shutdown endpoints.
+UDS removes these HTTP access paths by placing Envoy administration on a socket available only in the proxy container and disabling the agent's HTTP shutdown and drain handlers.
+This is defense in depth; it does not change the [shared trust boundary between the application and sidecar](/docs/ops/deployment/security-model/#workload-compromise).

 You can set `ISTIO_ENVOY_ADMIN_TRANSPORT` in effective proxy metadata, through mesh `defaultConfig.proxyMetadata`, the `proxy.istio.io/config` annotation, or a